151henry151/doodlr-pro/README.md

 git clone <repository-url>
 cd doodlr

-# Run the startup script
+# Run the startup script (with health checks)
 ./start.sh

+# Or use the simple version (no health checks)
+./start-simple.sh
 ```

 ### Option 2: Manual setup